Blushiva/Module-10-Employee-Tracker/README.md

 That means...
 I want the most out of the education that was paid for.

+That also means...
+I am part of a community and need to keep working on improving it and making it better for the learners who follow.
+Just because I struggled doesn't mean others have to.

 I would like to address the elephant in the room.
 HOW DO I EVEN START?

 The problem with these assignments and the modules they give us...is that as a user, I am a bootcamp student who doesn't have the basic framework in place to build a module.
 I don't know what I need.
-I don't know where to start...I know that I covered aspects of this module in class but I have no clue what the framework looks like.
+I don't know where to start...
+I know that I covered aspects of this module in class but I have no clue what the framework looks like.
 The Getting started on project, which I have also inclded here did not give me any direction on which folders I needed what modules were required.
 How do I even install the packages?
 I am having so much information thrown at me.
 Even if you told me and we covered it in class I can't put it together yet.
 I am so lost...
+This ideas were echoed with my fellow cohorts.

 THIS IS THE WHY I FELT THE NEED TO ADD THE PROCESS.

-This was echoed with my fellow cohorts.
  So I felt compelled to explain the HOW TO BUILD AN APP FROM SCRATCH HERE.
 This was hinted at but NEVER covered in class.
 THIS IS ESSENTIAL FOR A JUNIOR DEVELOPER.
 These are the basic building blocks needed but just assumed that we know even when we don't come from a computing background.
 I feel like this point is also missing in the buildup to the modules.
 I am not the only one who feels this way in my Bootcamp class.

 As an artist... before I start a project, I research what others have done.
 I look up examples and I take away what I loved and what I thought could be improved and then I add to it and make it my own.
 As a bootcamp student, I have heard the words "Look it up", but now it's just a constant drone in the back of my head because it's been said so many times.
 What do I even look up?
 So I combined my artist project process and started by googling Employee tracker.
 See [Contributing Resources](#contributing)